-There are 39,144 Palestinian refugees attending 65 elementary, preparatory and secondary UNRWA schools in Lebanon (UNRWA, n.d. d).
+There are 39,144 Palestinian refugees attending 65 elementary, preparatory and secondary UNRWA schools in Lebanon.
 Elementary schools cater for grades 1-6 (6-11 years), preparatory schools for grades 7-9 (12-14 years) and (eight) secondary schools for grades 10-12 (15-18 years).
-UNRWA schools teach the host country curriculum but deliver supplementary programmes such as Human Rights, Conflict Resolution and Tolerance (HRCRT) which has been taught across all their fields since 1999 to 'sustain a culture of human rights' in the classroom (Ibid.).
-Teachers receive professional opportunities through a School Based Teacher Development programme (SBTD I and II) and Principals and Deputy Principals are offered in-career 'Leading for the Future' (LftF) programmes to support reflection on their leadership (Ibid.).
+UNRWA schools teach the host country curriculum but deliver supplementary programmes such as Human Rights, Conflict Resolution and Tolerance (HRCRT) which has been taught across all their fields since 1999 to 'sustain a culture of human rights' in the classroom.
+Teachers receive professional opportunities through a School Based Teacher Development (SBTD I and II) programme and Principals and Deputy Principals are offered in-career 'Leading for the Future' (LftF) programmes to support reflection on their leadership.

 On a visit to six Palestinian refugee camps in Lebanon in September and November / December 2022, I learned about some of the key challenges confronted by schools in the first term of the academic year caused by the economic crisis.
-For parents and teachers, a major concern is the cost of transport for students and teaching staff which has increased by over 500 per cent and is not included in UNRWA's education budget (UNRWA, 2022f).
+For parents and teachers, a major concern is the cost of transport for students and teaching staff which has increased by over 500 per cent and is not included in UNRWA's education budget.
 For many refugee families, bearing the cost of sending their children to school is beyond them and may result in student withdrawals.
 For example, Shajara Preparatory School in El-Buss camp in Tyre, around 80 km south of Beirut, has 639 students (555 PRL and 84 PRS) of whom 294 (46 per cent) depend on transportation to get to school.
 UNRWA staff estimate the cost of sending a child to school on public transport for a month at \$20 which is a considerable sum when set against the competing costs of food and domestic fuel.
-Walking to school for most students is either unsafe because of the state of the roads and lack of pedestrian areas, or unfeasible because of long distances.
+Walking to school for most students is either unsafe because of the state of the roads and lack of pedestrian areas or unfeasible because of long distances.
+To help offset the transport crisis, UNRWA has introduced a bi-monthly \$20 subsidy to families to pay for children's transportation to school.
+This has been funded from UNRWA's reserve funds.